 The date on which the restrictions lapse is called the vesting date.
 Starting on the vesting date, you can sell the stock without restriction.
 You’re not automatically taxed when your employer grants RSUs unless you file what's called a Section 83(b) election.
 Instead, you’re taxed in the year of the vesting date.

 Income tax is assessed on the fair market value of the stock on the vesting date minus any amount you paid for grant of the stock.
 This income is added to your W-2 and taxed with your wages.

 Reporting Taxes on Restricted Stock

 You report sales of stock after vesting on your tax return as capital gains or losses.
 The tax calculation requires your cost and holding period.

 Your cost is any amount you paid when the RSUs were granted plus the stock value previously added to your taxable wages.
 Subtract this from sales proceeds to determine gain or loss.
 The holding period usually begins on the vesting date, but it starts on the grant date if you made a Section 83(b) election.

 Receiving income as stock rather than cash complicates paying tax upon vesting.
 To obtain cash to pay the tax, you can sell some shares of stock and keep the remaining shares.
 Report the sale of shares at vesting on the tax forms for capital gain or loss; however, no capital gain is possible.
 The sales proceeds from selling shares totals the same as the amount already taxed as wages.

 Exceptions for 83(b) Elections

-As of 2018, ordinary income tax rates are generally decreasing across the board while capital gains tax brackets are only slightly changing.
+Since 2018, ordinary income tax rates have generally decreased across the board while capital gains tax brackets only slightly changed.
 This may influence your decision on whether or not to take an 83(b) election for new restricted stock units, since the difference in the two tax rates will be smaller.